Blackbms/AutomotiveAgile2018/docs/presentation.md

 # .center[This presentation]

+* Wish I could have partnered with this morningz workshop
+   * A lot of common ideas and problems
 * Meant to be a **Participation Event**
 * Point Of View: **Software Engineer** who became a **Scrum Master**
 * Hosted on **GitHub** using **GitHub Pages**